-California churches hold beach services, worship at City Hall in defiance of state ban
+California churches hold beach services, worship indoors in defiance of state ban

 'We love Jesus and we want to worship and nothing's going to stop us from doing that' a mom of three says